pldn/LDWizard-old/README.md

 import-data(file)
 ```

-### 4.2 LDWizard GUI component
+### 4.2 LD Wizard configuration component

-The LDWizard GUI component and interfaces.
-This component builds the GUI that the general user will interact with to convert their CSV file into a linked data file.
+This section specifies the LD Wizard transformation component and its interfaces.
+This component presents the Graphical User Interface that the general user will interact with after they have successfully uploaded a tabular source file.

 <figure id="GUIComponent">
   <img src="/docs/img/GUIComponent.svg" width="70%" height="50%">
   <figcaption>
-    Figure 6 ― LDWizard GUI component.
+    Figure 6 ― Schematic overview of the LD Wizard GUI component.
   </figcaption>
 </figure>

 ### 4.2.1 Description and Priority

-The configuration of the GUI is based on a number of smaller components that together create an GUI with which the user can interact to convert it's CSV to RDF.
+The configuration is composed of on a number of smaller components that together create an GUI with which the user can interact to create RDF.
 The GUI interface has two distinct groups of interfaces, ones interfaces that interact with the entire CSV document and interfaces that only interact with a single column.

-#### Setting a baseIRI
+#### Setting a base IRI

-General configuration setting the baseIRI for the document.
-The baseIRI can be used to generate IRI's from datapoints in the CSV.
+General configuration setting the base IRI for the document.
+The base IRI is used to generate absolute IRIs for

 #### Setting a Prefix

 General configuration setting the prefixes for the document.
-The prefixes can be used to generate IRI's from datapoints in the CSV.
+The prefixes can be used to generate IRI's from data points in the CSV.

 #### Setting a vocabulary